 |1 cm = 10 mm||1 cg = 10 mg|

 From the table above we have seen values of units of length are not the same i.e. 1 km ≠ 1m.
-When 1 km is equal to 1000 m we mean we need 1000 meters to make up one kilometre.
+When 1 km is equal to 1000 m that means we need 1000 meters to make up one kilometre.
 This makes kilometre a bigger unit than a meter.
 This is same for 1 Kg = 1000g.
 Conversion of units can be done in a few steps.

 Points to remember: